xpostudio4/edx-documentation/en_us/shared/building_and_running_chapters/running_course/course_student.rst

   :alt: Table with columns for the collected data points and rows for each
         student on the Instructor Dashboard

-For courses that include cohorts or teams, this report also includes columns with the names of the cohort group and team that the student belongs to.
-If the teams feature is enabled but the student has not joined a group, the **team** column is empty.
+For courses with the cohorts or teams feature enabled, this report includes additional columns to show the cohort name or team name for each student.
+In a course with teams enabled, the **team** column shows a value of ``[unassigned]`` for students who have not joined a team.

 .. note:: The columns for language and location are included in this report